vraikonen/mastodon-crawler/README.md

 <!-- Queries example and tips -->
 ## Queries example and tips
-Check notebooks with the examples on how to query data retrieved from Mastodon <a href="https://git.sbg.ac.at/geo-social-analytics/geo-social-media/telegram-crawler/-/tree/main/notebooks">here</a> (on gitlab) or [here](./notebooks) (if you cloned the repository to your local machine).
+Check notebooks with the examples on how to query data retrieved from Mastodon <a href="https://github.com/vraikonen/mastodon-crawler/notebooks">here</a> (on github) or [here](./notebooks) (if you cloned the repository to your local machine).

 <!-- Suggestions and Issues -->
 ## Feature Requests and Bug Reports

-See the [open issues](https://git.sbg.ac.at/geo-social-analytics/geo-social-media/telegram-crawler/-/issues) for a full list of proposed features and known issues.
+See the [open issues](https://github.com/vraikonen/mastodon-crawler/issues) for a full list of proposed features and known issues.

 Notebook with the code that retrieves and print user details is in the file `notebooks/mastodon-network.ipynb`.